Yura7770/counter-share-tokens/README.md

 ## Description

 This contract implements simple counter backed by storage on blockchain.
+But with usage of your tokens.
 Contract in `contract/src/lib.rs` provides methods to increment / decrement counter and get it's current value or reset.
+When you increment - you give yours tokens to contract.
+When you decrement - some tokens are transferred to you.

 Plus and minus buttons increase and decrease value correspondingly.
 When button L is toggled, a little light turns on, just for fun.
 RS button is for reset.
 LE and RE buttons to let the robot wink at you.